hungryram/mitro-team/content/remodeling.md

 weight = 14

 +++
-Thinking about Remodeling, but don't know if your going to get value back on your design ideas?
+###### Considering a home remodel, but don't know if your going to get the value back on your design ideas?
 Well, there are a ton of ways to make changes to your home and see a return on your investment.
 Here are some links to new, modern remodel ideas.

 **Not every remodeling plan will give you money back**